AAAI-DISIM-UnivAQ/.github/profile/README.md

 * cognitive and mobile robotics
 * large language models
 * multi-agent systems
-* computational logic
+* computational logic (Prolog, Answer Set Programming, Datalog, ..)
 * machine learning
 * knowledge representation
 * computer vision
 * virtual reality

-Our students have to design, implement and validate working prototypes in cognitive robotics and/or multi-agent systems in our lab in order to pass the exam.
+Students of the ISRLAB have to design, implement and validate working prototypes in cognitive robotics and/or multi-agent systems in our lab in order to pass the exam.